alex-grover/neynar-next/README.md

   const fid = parseInt(searchParams.get('fid'))
   if (!fid) return new Response('fid query param is required', { status: 400 })
   const feed = await neynarClient.getFollowingFeed(fid)
-  return NextResponse.json(feed)
+  // Or you can get the feed for a channel/specific list of users:
+  // const feed = await neynarClient.getChannelFeed(fid)
+  // const feed = await neynarClient.getFeedForFids([10259]) // There seems to be a bug on the Neynar end where this fails with more than 1 FID return NextResponse.json(feed)
 }
 ```